uvz0/matha-lib/README.md

 Then congratulations.
 You’ve reached the endgame.

-**matha exists so you can stop importing libraries and start importing authority.**
+**matha-lib exists so you can stop importing libraries and start importing authority.**